Council offices will be closed on Monday 4 May 2026. Our offices will reopen on Tuesday 5 May.

 You can still report issues or request services online - here's a list of things you can report through our website.
 If you are reporting a problem online while our offices are closed, we may not come back to you until we re-open.

-There's more information on the rest of this page that may be useful over the Christmas period.
+There's more information on the rest of this page that may be useful over the Bank Holiday period.

-Don't forget, you can still visit our Supporting Sandwell information hub for advice and to check which Welcoming Spaces are open
+Don't forget, you can still visit our Supporting Sandwell information hub for advice.

 Opening hours for offices and phone lines

-Some services are available over the Christmas and New Year period for emergency calls only.
+Some services are available over the Bank Holiday for emergency calls only.

 Useful information